Camping (2006 film)

 Camping is a 2006 French comedy film directed by Fabien Onteniente.
 Two sequels have been made, Camping 2 in 2010 and Camping 3 in 2016.
+It is the first installment in the Camping film series.

 Plot

 In August each year, many families go camping at Blue Waves, in Arcachon, on the Atlantic coast.
 Barbecues, thongs, pastis, and volleyball encounters with naturists are of course all part of the campers' baggage.
 Escapist desires to Shogun (the local nightclub) are pressing.
 This year, the reunion could have been nice if not for this year's accumulation of unforeseen events.